neo4j/neo4j/.github/ISSUE_TEMPLATE/bug_report.md

 Please note that GitHub issues are only meant for bug reports/feature requests.
 If you have questions on how to use Neo4j, please ask on [StackOverflow](https://stackoverflow.com/questions/tagged/neo4j) instead of creating an issue here.

+Before creating a new issue, please check whether someone else has raised the same issue.
+You may be able to add context to that issue instead of duplicating the report.
+However, each issue should also only be focussed on a _single_ problem, so do not describe new problems within an existing thread - these are very hard to track and manage, and your problem may be ignored.
+Finally, do not append comments to closed issues; if the same problem re-occurs, open a new issue, and include a link to the old one.

 To help us understand your issue, please specify important details, primarily:

 - Neo4j version: X.Y.Z